Eloy Jiménez Player Props: White Sox vs. Yankees

 Eloy Jiménez At The Plate

-- Jimenez has six doubles, five home runs and 11 walks while batting .258.
+- Jimenez is batting .258 with six doubles, five home runs and 11 walks.

-- Jimenez has picked up an RBI in 48.5% of his games this season, with two or more RBI in 15.2% of his games.
-He has also plated three or more runs in one contest.
+- In 48.5% of his games this year, Jimenez has tallied at least one RBI.
+In five of those games (15.2%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.